rynanda/Choose-Your-News/README.md

-# Choose-Your-News
+# Choose Your News
-Interactive program allowing users to selectively view data extracted from multiple sources and export chosen data values for later inspection.
-As part of IFB104 - Building IT Systems.
+Designing and implementing an application with both a front-end GUI and corresponding back-end data processing functions.
+Combining knowledge of HTML/CSS mark-up languages, Python scripting, pattern matching with RegEx, databases, and GUI design to produce a useful application that allows users to compare news stories from multiple sources and save them for later perusal.